airelcamilo/podvoyage-frontend/README.md

 # Podvoyage Frontend

 Welcome to the frontend code repository for Podvoyage, a podcast player application.
 With Podvoyage, you can easily search your favorite podcasts, save it for later, and listen to it.
-This project utilizes `React` powered by `Next.js` for the framework and complemented by `Chakra UI` component library.
-Also, this app is deployed using `Vercel`.
-The app can adapts seamlessly to both website and mobile environments
+This project utilizes `React` powered by `Next.js` for the framework, complemented by `Chakra UI` component library, and deployed using `Vercel`.
+Lastly, the website can adapts seamlessly to both website and mobile environments

 ## Features
 1. **Search your favorite podcast** using iTunes API